| Ruby says hesitantly, "I know what you must be thinking,

 tells her sincerely, "Nice dream, though.
 I hope I can pull

+it off."
 In Melbourne, Craig and Ginny are standing outside a shop.
 Craig

 is saying impatiently, "Debbie doesn't really need